Unity-Technologies/VFXToolbox/Documentation~/ImageSequencer.md

 The Color Correction processor applies Brightness, Contrast and Saturation control over the input Frames, as well as Alpha  Remapping.

-When using an Alpha from RGB processor, the following inspector is displayed:
+When selecting an Alpha from RGB processor, the following inspector is displayed:

 ![](images/ImageSequencer-ColorCorrection.png)